 Tillage Radish is a brassica bred specifically for its large tuber taproot, which is used to reduce soil issues such as compaction.
 Tillage Radish is also a short term fodder option (10-12 weeks) with first grazing in 5-6 weeks, and 2-3 grazings possible prior to maturity.
-Tillage Radish produces very palatable feed, appropriate for all livestock classes.
+Tillage Radish produces very palatable feed, appropriate for all cattle and sheep.

 Maximum fodder and tuber development occurs when sown in Jan/Feb, although Tillage Radish can also be sown in autumn and spring to provide quick feed options.
 Strategic grazing can also delay maturity.